ctkelley/MultiPrecisionArrays.jl/README.md

 - (KEL23a) C. T. Kelley, [__Newton's method in three precisions__](https://arxiv.org/abs/2307.16051) To appear in Pacific Journal of Optimization.
   - This paper has a [repo](https://github.com/ctkelley/N3Presults) for reproducing the results with an early version of this package.

 This preprint about interprecison transfers uses MulitPrecisionArrays.jl for the computations.
+I am revising it and will put up a new version sometime in 2025.

 - (Kel24a) C. T. Kelley, [__Interprecision transfers in iterative refinement__](https://arxiv.org/pdf/2407.00827)

-Here's a new JOSS paper about the package.
+Here's a new JOSS paper about the package. v0.1.3 is the version for the paper.
+I gave that version the v0.1.3-joss tag.

 - (Kel24b) C. T. Kelley, [__MultiPrecisionArrays.jl: A Julia package for iterative refinement__](https://joss.theoj.org/papers/10.21105/joss.06698)